DanielCiccC/DanielCiccC.github.io/FINM3403/notes/revisionLecture1.md

   - When the dollar is trading at a *discount* to the Swiss franc, we can say the market expects the Swiss franc to appreciate, or become more valuable, relative to the dollar.
 It costs fewer francs to buy a dollar forward.

 ### Forward premium
-- Express the premium or discount as an annualised precentage deviation from the spot rate
+- Express the premium or discount as an annualised percentage deviation from the spot rate

 - There are three ways to express forward rates:
   - Via points to be added or subtracted from spot rate [known as swap points]